 Hunters have long recognized that hunting entails a variety of threats and have learned to “adapt and overcome.”
 Clearly, outdoor activities are more dangerous than playing video games or watching television.

 Education, not bans, is the most appropriate way to deal with the threats facing hunters – from wilderness survival to possible CWD to lead toxicity.
 To the extent that lead contamination poses a threat to those who eat game harvested with lead ammunition, hunters need to understand they should take reasonable precautions.
+Whether that is mixing up their hunting methods like using a deer feeder similar to what you can learn more about at Feed That Game to lure them into floor traps or whatever gets the job done to reduce the chance of the neurotoxins entering inexperienced hunters mouths.

 Traditional outdoor organizations are well placed to educate hunters about the best practices for butchering game harvested using lead ammunition or to help them decide if they wish to use non-lead ammunition.
 Such groups have long provided information about best practices for casting lead sinkers or bullets.